Jackndeto/Superstore-project/README.md

 # Superstore-project
- Building a Regression model to predict Sales or Profit and recommend the products, , regions, categories and customer segments to target .
+ Building a Regression model to predict Sales and Profit and recommend the products, , regions, categories and customer segments to target .